The thunder and lightening was amazing to watch last night and I was so happy to be waking up in a nice comfy bed haha.

 Typical I have full tanks as I’m not sure of the water situation and I have resupplied so I am heavy and climbing.
 But hey no ice axe bonus lol.

 The higher I climbed the more expensive the houses seemed to be omg there were some stunners.
 Oh and wow the views behind me also became more amazing.

 The lake I saw earlier is a dam I didn’t know that earlier.
-Looking back it seemed such a busy town with construction happenening everything.
-But the buses are free..let me say that again THE BUSES ARE FREE…Wow love to see that happen back at home.
+Looking back it seemed such a busy town with construction happening everything.
+But the buses are free.. let me say that again THE BUSES ARE FREE…Wow love to see that happen back at home.

 OKAY Miles to walk.
-The trail now meandered through the woods but it was hot.i wish I had taken off a layer but now I didn’t want to stop.
-I pased many other people several runners flew past me and several families heading back from their hikes.
+The trail now meandered through the woods but it was hot I wish I had taken off a layer but now I didn’t want to stop.
+I passed many people, several runners flew past me and several families heading back from their hike.

 Great spot I said.